Who Is Sean O'Malley's Wife? Age, Occupation, Kids and More

 The pair have been together for around seven years and Gonzalez has seen her partner sky-rocket in both the UFC ranks and stardom – whilst having a daughter, Elena, in late 2020.

 RELATED: Who Is Aljamain Sterling Dating?
-Everything You Need To Know About The Funk Master’s Fiancé Rebecca Cruzz
+Everything You Need To Know About The Funk Master’s Fiancé Rebecca Cruz

 Who Is Danya Gonzalez?: Age, Occupation And More